Mobile App Development — Define Your Strategy (Part 1)

 Almost on a daily basis, I receive an email from a company offering to help me with my mobile app development initiatives – generally they are either offering to build my apps for me, or are offering some tooling or capabilities to help me build and deploy apps myself.

 It seems to me that we, as an industry, are rushing in to “mobilize”.
-What I’d like to do in this blog is to slow down, consider the various drivers and options, and come up with a framework for helping to define your mobile app development strategy.
+What I’d like to do in this blog is to slow down, consider the various drivers and options, and come up with a framework for helping to define your mobile account opening and app development strategy.

 Part 1 will look at the current landscape.
 Part 2 will dive into the strategic options and checklist.